AdamBear/thoughts/README.md

 - [X] compare DFRF and Wav2Lip, DFRF is too slow to train and render
 - [X] research distributed GPU worker solution on autodl platform.
 - [X] try to fix some minor problems with wav2lip super resolution method
-- [ ] change the face swap method of wav2lip to use 3d wrap and color correction.
+- [X] change the face swap method of wav2lip to use 3d wrap and color correction. failed!
 - [ ] research the 3d model of digital human
-- [ ] continue improving my wav2lip solution
+- [ ] continue improving my wav2lip solution, 2022/12/30